frank-f-trafton/quad_slice/README.md

 `h`: Height of the mosaic to draw.

-`hollow`: When true, prevents the center tile (quad #5) from being drawn.
+`hollow`: *(boolean, optional)* When true, prevents the center tile from being drawn.
 Can be used to frame other visual entities.

 *Returns:* Nothing.